tytydraco/yessleep/out/I_got_a_job_as_a_runner_for_an_ice_cream_store_I_didnt_understand_my_job_title_until_I_met_my_first_runaway.md

 "Oh, yeah.
 They tend to do that.
 I'd go after him if I were you," his tone hardened.
 "If you lose this Buggie, we're screwed—and that’s both of us.”

 I don't know if it was my colleague's voice that snapped me out of it, my body throwing me into a sprint down the stairs.
-I hadn't run properly in a while, and that feeling came back in a rush as I pumped my arms to go faster.
+I hadn't run properly in a while, and that feeling came back in a rush, sucking in dry air, pumping my arms to push myself faster.
 Throwing myself back through the doors and into the reception, the doors were open.
 I could just about glimpse a figure heading not towards the gate, which was where Dylan was waiting, but across the parking lot.
 There must have been another exit, and if the guy reached it, I was fired.
 God, running felt good.
 Even if I was chasing down college kids in debt.
-The shadow darting into the dark became closer as I forced my legs to go faster, my shoes scratching the asphalt.
+The shadow darting into the dark edged closer as I forced my legs further, my shoes scratching the asphalt.
 Nathanial was slowing down and I used that to my advantage.
 I was reaching out and grasping for the hood of his jacket to gently pull him back-- like I had been taught-- when he… disappeared.

 I blinked.
-No, he reappeared several feet away, stumbling, tripping onto his hands and knees, and then using them to push himself faster.
+No, he reappeared several feet away, stumbling, tripping onto his hands and knees, and then using them to push himself into a sprint.

 I swore if I squinted, the night was filled with tiny specks of blue light, as if the dark in front of me was being swallowed by the ocean.